KaseyMK/bricks_wysiwyg/README.md

 New paragraph types can be added at `/admin/structure/paragraphs_type`.

+To include modifiers, add `field_modifiers` to it and select the appropriate modifiers.
+Remember to disable its display.

+Consider its semantic markup; make a custom twig file if necessary in `web/themes/custom/bricks_wysiwyg/templates/paragraph` (copy from default at `modules/contrib/paragraphs/templates/paragraph.html.twig`)

 Enable a new paragraph type in a bricks field by editing that field, e.g. at `/admin/structure/types/manage/page/fields/node.page.field_bricks_before`.

 To enable a new paragraph type in the WYSIWYG, you must add it to both the entity embed button and to the entity browser.